-- How are you unique and what would you provide to our medical school community?
+- How are you unique, and how would you add to our medical school community?

-This is of course crucial.
-You must put in the time to develop any skill, and interviewing is no different.
+Practice is crucial.
+Any skill takes time to develop, and interviewing is no different.
 Start by reciting answers to common questions.
-Move on to having others practice with you and perform mock interviews.
+Move on to having others practice with you, and perform mock interviews.

-Finally, one resource that is very helpful is your university’s career center (or analogous service).
-These centers generally offer mock interviews which can be scheduled.
+Another resource that’s very helpful is your university’s career center (or analogous service).
+These centers generally offer mock interviews, which can be scheduled.
 Do this.
 You will not regret it.
 Treat it like a formal interview.
-It will help come interview day to have gone through the motions and practiced interviewing with a stranger who is experienced with the process.
+It will help you come interview day to have gone through the motions and practiced interviewing with a stranger who is experienced with the process.
 Why not have a scrimmage before the real game?

 6. Prepare for MMI

-7. Prepare a few examples of experiences you have had that can be applied to many questions
+Prepare a few examples of experiences you’ve had that can be applied to many questions.

 8. Be Prepared to Discuss a Few Current Event Topics in Medicine

-10. Know You are Being Observed at All Times.
+10. Remember You are Being Observed at All Times

 11. Have Fun and Be Yourself!